Best gaming deals I’ve found for Black Friday 2024

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-The best Black Friday gaming deals I’ve spotted on PlayStation, Xbox and more
+I’m a gaming expert and these are the best Black Friday deals on PlayStation VR2, Meta Quest 3, Xbox and more

-Plus where to find the 30th anniversary PS5 accessories in stock right now
+Best gaming Black Friday deals 2024, plus where to find the 30th anniversary PS5 accessories in stock

 Your support helps us to tell the story